 Bachelor of Applied Science

-A minimum grade of "C" or better must be achieved in all lower and upper division courses.
+A minimum grade of "C" or better must be achieved in all upper division courses.

-Applicants interested in the Bachelor of Applied Science degree in Digital Media must satisfy the bachelor's degree general admission requirements .
-The Digital Media B.A.S. degree program has rolling admissions throughout the term; a bachelor's degree admissions application may be submitted at any time throughout the term.
+To meet the minimum requirements for consideration for acceptance to the B.A.S. in Computer Systems Networking and Telecommunications program, applicants must satisfy the bachelor's degree general admission requirements .
+The Computer Systems Networking and Telecommunications B.S. degree program has rolling admissions throughout the term; a bachelor's degree admissions application may be submitted at any time throughout the term.
+Apply online at apply.fscj.edu.

 Need More Information?
 Contact: